jdputsch/confluence-space-user-management/README.txt

 mvn clean install

+note: if tests are failing, you may need to skip them to build the plugin.
+If so, use:

+mvn -Dmaven.test.skip=true clean install

 5) After that go into confluence into administration -> plugins.
 Choose this project's plugin.
 If it already exists, uninstall the plugin from confluence and (re)install the new one in target/...jar.
 If the plugin fails to load for any reason, you probably don't have enough or have too many dependencies, so see http://confluence.atlassian.com/display/DISC/Developing+Confluence+Plugins+with+Maven+2 for info on defining your pom.xml.

 Other helpful hints for those new to maven 2: